baerrach/gatsby-remark-plantuml/README.md

 ### Custom Attributes ###

+You can use the code block meta values to pass custom attributes to the svg html tag.

 By default, the following inline style is applied to all rendered SVGs in order to make them responsive:

 ```css